The model theory of Cohen rings: Introduction

-The underlying definition of a Cohen ring is the following: \begin{definition}[{cf Definitions \ref{def:preCohen.ring} and \ref{def:Cohen.ring}}] A {\bf Cohen ring} is a complete Noetherian local ring $A$ with maximal ideal $pA$, where $p$ is the residue characteristic of $A$. \end{definition} A Cohen ring may either have characteristic $0$ (in which case we call it strict) or $p^n$, where $p$ is the characteristic of the residue field $A/pA$.
+The underlying definition of a Cohen ring is the following: \begin{definition}[{Cf.~Definitions \ref{def:preCohen.ring} and \ref{def:Cohen.ring}}] A {\bf Cohen ring} is a complete Noetherian local ring $A$ with maximal ideal $pA$, where $p$ is the residue characteristic of $A$. \end{definition} A Cohen ring may either have characteristic $0$ (in which case we call it strict) or $p^n$, where $p$ is the characteristic of the residue field $A/pA$.
 In the second section, we introduce Cohen rings and recall that, for a given field $k$ of positive characteristic, Cohen rings of every possible characteristic exist, which have residue field $k$.
-In the third section, we discuss and develop the machinery of multiplicative representatives and $\lambda$-representatives, namely good sections from the perfect core of the residue field, and respectively the residue field, into the Cohen ring $A$.
-For precise definitions, see \ref{def:Teichmuller} and \ref{def:lambda_s_m_representative}.
-We also comment on the extent to which these sections are unique, see Theorems \ref{thm:representatives} and \ref{thm:lambda.representatives}.
-In the fourth section, we prove that Teichm\"uller's embedding technique works in this context: we embed a Cohen ring with residue field $k$, with a choice of representatives, into the corresponding Cohen ring over the perfect hull of $k$ (see Theorem \ref{thm:TEP}).
+In the third section, we discuss and develop the machinery of multiplicative representatives, namely good sections of the residue map from the perfect core of the residue field into the Cohen ring $A$ (Definition~\ref{def:Teichmuller}).
+We also comment on the extent to which these sections are unique, see Theorem~\ref{thm:representatives}, and how one can use them to generate Cohen rings (Proposition~\ref{prp:generation}).
+In the fourth section, we prove that Teichm\"uller's embedding technique works in this context: we embed a Cohen ring with residue field $k$, with a choice of representatives, into the corresponding Cohen ring over the perfect hull of $k$ (see Theorem~\ref{thm:TEP}).
 Building on this and using ideas from Cohen, we show that any two Cohen rings of the same characteristic and over the same residue field, both equipped with representatives, are isomorphic.
 In fact there is a unique isomorphism which respects the choices of representatives and is the identity on the residue field (Cohen Structure Theorem, \ref{cor:Cohen_structure_1}).
-In section 7, we develop an embedding lemma and relative structure theorems, which describe how two Cohen rings are related over a common substructure (see Corollary \ref{cor:rel.structure.I}).
-These results are applied in our later work on quantifier elimination.
 In the final section of the first part of the paper, we compare Cohen rings to Witt rings.